 - The replacement of pickets, railings, stair treads and decking of residential porches and exterior decks.

-- Replacement of water heater, provided:
+- Replacement of a water heater in one or two-family dwellings, provided:

 - The energy use rate or thermal input is not greater than that of the water heater which is being replaced.